 Is Gecko Robotics publicly traded?

-As of January 2025, Gecko Robotics was not publicly traded.
+As of late 2025, Gecko Robotics was not publicly traded.
 Investors who are interested in gaining a position in the company must seek other options.
 Despite its lack of availability on public markets, the company has held several funding rounds to raise capital.

 In 2022, Gecko Robotics completed a Series C round of funding that attracted $73.3 million in investments from Mark Cuban and various venture capital firms like XYZ Venture Capital and Drive Capital.